sv2708/food-ordering-system/readme.md

 Then it will be read by a scheduler, and it is responsible for sending this messages to the event bus(Kafka).

+Each Service will have its own outbox table to persist their events.
+Order Service is the SAGA coordinator.
+So it will have multiple outbox table each for one of the services it communicates with.
+It will also have a special field of Saga Status that will be updated depending on the events from each of the services.

 #### Saga with Outbox Happy flow

 ![Saga with Outbox Happy flow](docs/outbox-happy-flow.png)

+1) Customer Places the order.
+Order will be updated to `PENDING` state and persisted in DB.
+Also the outbox message for the event `ORDER CREATED` will be persisted in payment outbox table with Saga Status `STARTED`.
+2) A Scheduler will read this `payment_outbox` table and publish messages to the kafka.
+After publishing the messages, the Outbox status will be updated to `COMPLETED`.
+3) Payment Service Kafka consumer will read the message and validates the order and approves it and persists it in payments table.
+For the `PAYMENT_COMPLETED` event, it will persist a message in its own outbox table.
+4) Payment Service's Scheduler will read the entries in its outbox table and publish the messages to kafka.
+After successful publish, it will update the outbox message status to completed.
+5) Order Service's Payment Response message listener will look for payment response messages and once the successful payment response message is received, then the saga step of SUCCESS will be executed.
+6) Order Service will update the order status to `PAID` and SagaStatus for the corresponding SAGA will be updated to `PROCESSING` and the outbox message will be updated in both payment and restaurant_approval outbox tables(Saga Stores).
+7) Order Service's Restaurant approval Scheduler will now pull the events from the Restaurant approval Outbox table with Saga Status of `PROCESSING` and publishes them to kafka.
+8) Restaurant Service Kafka listener reads this message and validates the order and approves it and persist in db.
+It will also write the event to its own outbox table.
+9) Restaurant Service Scheduler will pull the outbox messages with Outbox Status `STARTED` from its own table and publishes them to kafka.
+10) Order Service's Kafka listener for Restaurant Service messages will read the messages and triggers the Success Saga Step as the order is approved now by the restaurant.
+It will update the OrderStatus to `APPROVED` and persist to db.
+    Both payment and outbox messages will be updated with Saga Status of `SUCCEDDED` and outbox status of `COMPLETED`.

 #### Saga with Outbox When Payment failed